 I am still pondering the Lazy Person’s Garden.
 I have started to nurture the few cactus and succulents that I have and intend to buy some more.
 I still hanker after colour and, in that mood, ordered some seeds.
 Now I have quite a lot of seeds to plant.

-Realising this is not a task for really lazy gardeners, but the result is fun.
-I tend to go out every morning to see what has come up and it gives me a great wonder and happiness when they do.
-I haven’t actually planted many because it is still early and it could get very cold at night, which might damage them; so I only plant as many as I can carry inside to protect them from the really inclement weather.
+Realising this is not a task for the lazy gardener, the result was fun.
+I tended to go out every morning to see what had come up and it’s given me great wonder and happiness when they do.
+I haven’t planted many because it is still early in the growing season and as it still gets very cold at night, it might damage them.
+I only plant as many as I could carry inside to protect them from the inclement weather.

-If you’ve sown the seeds too thickly, don’t thin them by pulling the extras out; that will disturb the roots of the wanted ones.
-I use nail scissors to snip them off at the soil surface: the points on the blades make it easier to select.
+If you’ve sown the seeds too thickly, don’t thin them by pulling the extras out; that will disturb the roots of the ones you want.
+I use nail scissors to snip them off at the soil surface as the points on the blades make it easier to select.

-When you get the little plant back home and are ready to transplant it, water it well so that the soil adheres to the roots.
-If it is a solid ball of roots, soak it in a bowl of water and try to tease the roots out a bit.
-If you don’t do this the roots take ages to venture out into your lovely garden soil.
-I have pulled out plants at the end of the season which have been growing (not well) and the roots have stayed within the confines of their original pot size.
+When you get your chosen little plant back home and are ready to plant it, water it well so that the soil adheres to the roots.
+If the roots are in a solid ball, soak it in a bowl of water then try to tease the roots out a bit.
+If you don’t do this the roots take ages to venture out into your lovely garden and it will take longer for the plant to settle in.
+I have pulled out plants at the end of the season which have not been been growing well and the roots have stayed within the confines of their original pot size.